- Algebraic and Arithmetic Geometry

 The Undergraduate Student Research Awards (USRA) give students hands-on research experience while working on actual projects.
 These awards prepare students to pursue graduate studies and encourage interest in research careers.

-The Natural Sciences and Engineering Research Council of Canada (NSERC) will give SFU (81) awards in 2019.
-The SFU Vice-President, Research (VPR), will provide approximately (xx TBD) USRAs for students working with faculty members who hold research grants (independent of source) through the VPR USRA program.
-More information can be found on the Graduate and Postdoctoral Studies Website
+The awards are supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and SFU's Vice-President, Research (VPR).
+More information can be found on the Graduate and Postdoctoral Studies Website.

 Eligibility Quick Summary

 |Can non-SFU students apply?||YES||NO|

 |Does funding held by the Supervisor have to be an NSERC grant?||YES||NO|